 Another use for IRA accounts beyond any contributions you might make, is as a destination when rolling over a 401(k), 457, or other workplace retirement account when leaving your job.
 Depending upon whether your company retirement account is a Traditional account or a Roth account, you will need to have the appropriate type of IRA to be able to receive the money.

 IRA accounts are a great retirement vehicle.
 Deciding between a Traditional or a Roth account takes planning depends upon your unique situation.
 A fee-only financial planner can help you sort through the right type of IRA with no sales pressure.
-Give me a call at (785) 256-9150 or schedule your FREE initial consultation to discuss IRAs and to help you with your retirement planning efforts.
+Contact me today to discuss IRAs and to help you with your retirement planning efforts.

 You Might Also Like:

 Desmond Henry is a fee-only CERTIFIED FINANCIAL PLANNER™ professional and founder of Afflora Financial Life Planning in Topeka, Kansas.
 He helps the retiring/retired plan their finances and invest their money.
 CLICK HERE to learn more.